Fifteenth Amendment to the United States Constitution: Ratification

 Secretary of State Hamilton Fish certified the amendment on March 30, 1870, also including the ratifications of:

 The remaining seven states all subsequently ratified the amendment:

 The amendment's adoption was met with widespread celebrations in black communities and abolitionist societies; many of the latter disbanded, feeling that black rights had been secured and their work was complete.
 President Grant said of the amendment that it "completes the greatest civil change and constitutes the most important event that has occurred since the nation came to life."
 Many Republicans felt that with the amendment's passage, black Americans no longer needed federal protection; congressman and future president James A. Garfield stated that the amendment's passage "confers upon the African race the care of its own destiny.
 It places their fortunes in their own hands."
-Congressman John R. Lynch later wrote that ratification of those two amendments made Reconstruction a success.
+Congressman John R. Lynch later wrote that ratification of the 14th and 15th amendments made Reconstruction a success.